Gravy77/milk_python_game/README.txt

 and other Python syntax to form a working game.
 The web interface uses html and css.
 It implements the flask module to create a virtual environment which can be accessed as a web application.
 The game uses the session module to store session data.

-Please see the screenshots by downloading and extracting the screenshots.zip folder.
+Please see the screenshots by downloading and extracting the screenshots.zip folder, OR view GitHub pages at https://gravy77.github.io/milk_python_game/.

 ***Instructions to play the game***